LeeShiyang/Hierarchical-attention-networks-pytorch/README.md

 | Amazon Review Full     |    5    |   3 000 000   |    650 000   |
 | Amazon Review Polarity |    2    |   3 600 000   |    400 000   |

 Additionally, I also use word2vec pre-trained models, taken from GLOVE, which you could download from [link](https://nlp.stanford.edu/projects/glove/).
 I run experiments with all 4 word2vec files (50d, 100d, 200d and 300d).
 You could easily switch to other common word2vec models, like the one provided in FastText [link](https://fasttext.cc/docs/en/crawl-vectors.html)
+In the paper, it is said that a pre-trained word2vec is used. however, to the best of my knowledge, at least in pytorch, there is no implementation on github using it.
+In all HAN github repositories I have seen so far, a default embedding layer was used, without loading pre-trained word2vec model.
+I admit that we could still train HAN model without any pre-trained word2vec model.
+However, to serve the purpose of re-implementing origin model, in all experiments, ad mentioned above, I used 1 out of 4 pre-trained word2vec models as initilization for embedding layer.

 ## Setting:

 During my experiments, I found out that given different datasets and different embedding layer's dimension, some combinations of batch size and learning rate yield better performance (faster convergence and higher accuracy) than others.
 Particularly in some cases, if you set wrong values for these 2 very important parameters, your model will never converge.
-Detail setting for each experiments will be shown in **Experiments** part
+Detail setting for each experiments will be shown in **Experiments** part.
+I have not set a fixed number of epoches for each experiment.
+Instead, I apply early stopping technique, to stop training phase after validation loss has not been improved for **n** epoches.

 ## Training